Skiing & Snowboarding

 For detailed information about Japan’s many ski resorts visit www.snowjapan.com.

-Click here to download a guide to Ski Guide 2016-2017.
+Click here to download our guide to skiing in Japan: Ski Guide 2018-2019.

 Click here for a list of UK Tour operators providing winter sports services: UK Tour operators - Winter Sports.